siddhartha-gadgil/LTS2019/_reports/ar/ar.md

 7. I implemented simplification of rational numbers using a theorem that Shafil proved (dividing two numbers by their GCD makes them coprime) in the function `simplifyWithProof` which returns a simplified rational along with a proof that it is simplified.
 8. I implemented a custom equality type `EqRat` which sets two rational numbers (a,b) (c,d) as equal if ad=bc.
 9. I proved the analogues of reflexivity, symmetry, and transitivity for this type.
+   1. `EqRatRefl` creates an `EqRat` element of every valid (a,b).
+   2. `EqRatRefl` creates an `EqRat` element of (c,d) (a,b) given an `EqRat` element of (a,b) (c,d) (the analogue of symmetry)
+   3. `EqRatTrans` creates an `EqRat` element of (a,b) (e,f) given an `EqRat` element of (a,b) (c,d) and an `EqRat` element of (c,d) (e,f). (all of the constructions are done only in the case of valid rational numbers).
-10. Using the above, I proved associativity and commutativity of addition and multiplication, and the existence of identities and inverses for addition and multiplication, which involved a lot of `rewrite` statements. (which is most of the field axioms).
+10. Using the above, I proved associativity and commutativity of addition and multiplication, and the existence of (both left and right) identities and inverses for addition and multiplication, which involved a lot of `rewrite` statements. (which is most of the field axioms).
+11. The above proofs (with explanations) can be found in the file FieldAxioms.idr
+   2. `addIdRightEqRat` and `addIdLeftEqRat`
+   2. `multIdRightEqRat` and`multIdLeftEqRat`
+   2. `addInverseLeftEqRat` and `addInverseRightEqRat`
+   2. `multInverseLeftEqRat` and`multInverseRightEqRat`
+   2. `plusCommQEqRat`
+   2. `multCommQEqRat`
+   2. `plusAssocQEqRat`
+   2. `multAssocQEqRat`

 #### Remaining

 The distributive laws need to be proved.
+In addition, a rational number is different from a pair of integers in the respect that the second integer should not be zero.
+In every function which has an argument involving `ZZPair`, the following argument is usually a proof that the second integer is nonzero.
+I believe that a new data type (called QQ) could be created, consisting of a ZZPair and a proof that the second integer is nonzero.
+It would be cleaner to define functions using such a data type and would possibly be easier to use in computation/as arguments to other functions.